-If a website selling puppies isn’t asking prospective dog parents key questions to determine their suitability for raising a certain breed or even a dog in general, they are neither looking out for the best interests of their dogs or even the puppy’s potential parents.
+If a website selling puppies isn’t asking prospective dog owners key questions to determine their suitability for raising a certain breed or even a dog in general, they are neither looking out for the best interests of their dogs or even the puppy’s potential owners.

 If an online store or breeder’s site doesn’t want to give you their names, contact information, and crucial items like dog health clearances and vet information, you can bet that they’re probably hiding something.
 It’s absolutely crucial that the place you get your puppy is upfront and forthright with all the necessary information.